Cross Connection Control Program

 How do I know if my test report has been received?

-To verify that your test results have been received, go to www.bsionlinetracking.com/customer and enter the Customer Confirmation Number (CCN) that appears on your notification letter.
+Your test submission status can be viewed under the Resources tab at www.TrackMyBackflow.com.
 If your test results have not been entered, please remind your contractor to do so.

-Can the City or Backflow Solutions, Inc. recommend contractors to use for my testing?
+Can the City or Aqua Backflow recommend contractors to use for my testing?

-Backflow Solutions, Inc. will tell you which company tested your device last year.
-They also maintain an online list of licensed Cross Connection Device Inspectors who operate in Illinois.
+Aqua Backflow maintains an online list of licensed Cross Connection Device Inspectors who operate in Illinois.
 Each customer is responsible for choosing their own testing contractor and is under no obligation to continue using their previous contractor.